testdouble/testdouble.js/README.md

-In the above example, at the point when `src/index` is required, the module cache will be bypassed, and if `index` goes on to subsequently require any of the `td.replace()`'d dependencies, it will receive a reference to the same fake dependency returned to the test.
-If `loads-purchases` exports a function, a test double function will be created to imitate it.
-If `generates-invoice` exports a constructor, the constructor and all of its instance methods will also be imitated.
+In the above example, at the point when `src/index` is required, the module cache will be bypassed, and if `index` goes on to subsequently require any of the `td.replace()`'d dependencies, it will receive a reference to the same fake dependencies that were returned to the test.

+Because `td.replace()` first loads the actual file, it will do its best to return a fake that is shaped just like the real thing.
+That means that if `loads-purchases` exports a function, a test double function will be created and returned.
+If `generates-invoice` exports a constructor, the constructor and all of its static and instance methods will be replaced with test double functions.
 If `sends-invoice` exports a plain object of function properties, each function will be replaced with a test double (and the other values cloned).

-To repeat, important things to remember about replacing Node.js modules:
+There are a few important things to keep in mind about replacing Node.js modules using `td.replace()`:

-* The test must `td.replace` and `require` everything in a before-each hook, in order to bypass Node's module cache and avoid test pollution
+* The test must `td.replace()` and `require()` everything in a before-each hook, in order to bypass the Node.js module cache and to avoid pollution between tests
-* Relative paths to each replaced dependency are relative *from the test listing to the dependency*.
+* Any relative paths passed to `td.replace()` are relative *from the test to the dependency*.
 This runs counter to how some other tools do it, but we feel it makes more sense
-* The test suite (usually in a global after-each hook) must call `td.reset()` to avoid test pollution
+* The test suite (usually in a global after-each hook) must call `td.reset()` to ensure the real `require()` function and dependency modules are restored after each test case.

 ##### Default exports with ES modules